kyma-project/kyma/docs/01-overview/main-areas/ui/ui-02-CLI.md

 ## Compatibility

-Kyma CLI is always released in parallel with Kyma to support the latest features, which also affects backwards compatibility: The current Kyma CLI version supports the corresponding Kyma release and the previous release, but it's incompatible with Kyma versions before the previous ones.
+Kyma CLI is always released in parallel with Kyma to support the latest features, which also affects backwards compatibility.
+The current Kyma CLI version supports the corresponding Kyma release and the previous release, but it's incompatible with Kyma versions before the previous ones.

 ## Commands and Flags